Motives of graph hypersurfaces with torus operations: Examples: -graphs

 \section{Examples: $\ast$-graphs}

 At the beginning of this section we need to introduce a few conventions.
 We will call a basis $B \subseteq H_1(\Gamma)$ a cycle basis if it consists only of simple cycles.
-Since the matrix $M(\Gamma)$ associated to a graph $\Gamma$ depends on the chosen basis of $H_1(\Gamma)$ we will make this dependence explicit in this section by writing $M(\Gamma)_B$.\\
+That such a basis exists is a standard fact in graph theory.
+Since the matrix $M_\Gamma$ associated to a graph $\Gamma$ depends on the chosen basis of $H_1(\Gamma)$ we will make this dependence explicit in this section by writing $M_{\Gamma,B}$.\\

-A class of examples which have linearly independent entries in $M(\Gamma)$ and which contains the wheels with $n$ spokes are the $*$-graphs:
+A class of examples which have linearly independent entries in $M_{\Gamma,B}$ and which contains the wheels with $n$ spokes are the $*$-graphs:

-\begin{definition} A polygonal graph $\Gamma$ is a connected, not necessarily simple, graph which has a decomposition $\Gamma= \Delta_1 \cup \Delta_2 \cup \cdots \cup \Delta_h$ as a sucessive gluing along non-empty, connected sets of edges inside the polygons $\Delta_i$, and such that no edge is used twice for glueing.
-Let $E_0$ be the union of all edges used for the glueing.
+\begin{definition} A polygonal graph $\Gamma$ is a connected, not necessarily simple, graph which has a decomposition $\Gamma= \Delta_1 \cup \Delta_2 \cup \cdots \cup \Delta_h$ as a successive glueing (in the sense of topological spaces) along non-empty, connected sets of edges inside given cycles $\Delta_i$, and such that no edge is used twice for glueing.
+Let $E_0 \subset \Gamma$ be the union of all edges used for the glueing.
 A $*$-graph $\Gamma$ is a polygonal graph such that every such decomposition has the property $h_1(E_0) = 0$. \end{definition}

+Note that there are also other, but different, notions of polygonal graphs in the literature.